Identification and Assessment of Multilingual Learners

 Federal Guidelines: Identification and Assessment

-• Have a clear set of procedures for identifying multilingual learners using a "valid and reliable" assessment as put forth by their state education agency
+• Have a clear set of procedures and criteria for identifying multilingual learners;

-• Complete these procedures within a timely manner so that they may notify parents of identified MLs about their child's language assistance program within 30 days of enrollment.
+• Complete the identification process in a timely manner and notify parents/guardians about their child’s language assistance program within 30 days of enrollment.

-Some districts may believe that they have 30 days to identify an ML.
+Some schools think they have 30 days to identify a multilingual learner or two weeks after identification to tell parents about placement in a language program.
 This is not true or practical.
 Instead, it is essential to have procedures to identify potential multilingual learners within the first few days of enrollment.
 Doing so ensures that each student is identified and placed into an appropriate language assistance program as quickly as possible.
-In addition, families have a legal right to information in a language they comprehend meaningfully.
-According to federal law, “districts must, to the extent practicable, translate such notices in a language that the parent can understand” (U.S. Department of Justice and U.S. Department of Education, 2015, p.
-10).
-(See section "10" of this document.)
+(See Communication with Multilingual Families for more information.)

 A Note on Terminology